 If you’re having unexplained bleeding or pain—or something just doesn’t seem right—let our patient services team know.
 It’s not a hassle.
-Before scheduling your urgent visit, we may have you speak with an advice nurse who can better assess your situation and figure out the best timeframe for you to be seen.
+Before scheduling your urgent gynecology or pregnancy visit, we may have you speak with an advice nurse who can better assess your situation and figure out the best time frame for you to be seen.

 Sometimes you have a super-quick question.
 Or maybe a not-so-quick question.
 When you’re a WHA patient, you’ll have access to our amazing team of advice nurses.
 No matter who answers your call, rest assured they’re following the same game plan, documenting your care and following up with a provider to resolve questions, if needed.